 What is the St. Francis Early Learning Academy?

 The St. Francis Early Learning Academy is a new Preschool facility owned and operated by the Lafayette Catholic School System serving children ages 3 to 5.
-When open (in August 2020) the facility will have 8 newly renovated classrooms specifically designed for early childhood education, complete with restrooms, appropriate technology and new furniture that meets all licensing and early childhood accreditation requirements.
-The facility will also have two newly designed and renovated age appropriate playgrounds with equipment similar to that seen here: https://www.playgroundequipment.com/rose-creek/ and a Large Motor Room/Gym that will have age appropriate activities such as an activity center similar to the one seen at this link: https://www.softplay.com/products/small-play-areas/.
+The facility, which opened in August 2020, has 8 newly renovated classrooms specifically designed for early childhood education, complete with restrooms, appropriate technology and new furniture that meets all licensing and early childhood accreditation requirements.
+The facility also has two newly designed and renovated age appropriate playgrounds with equipment similar to that seen here: https://www.playgroundequipment.com/rose-creek/ and a Large Motor Room/Gym that will have age appropriate activities similar to the one seen at this link: https://www.softplay.com/products/small-play-areas/.

 Where is it located?